 We are conveniently located to assist injured victims throughout Connecticut and offer our services on a contingency fee basis.
 We don’t get paid unless you do.

-Common Dog Bite Injuries and their Risks
+Common Dog Bite Injuries in New Haven and Their Risks

 Victims commonly suffer the following injuries from a dog bite attack:

 There is also a risk of the dog having an infection, which can then lead to conditions such as rabies, tetanus, MRSA, Capnocytophaga spp., and Pasteurella.
 The treatment for dog bite injuries will depend on the size, location, and severity of the injury.
 It is estimated that roughly 20 percent of dog bite injuries require professional medical attention.
-Severe dog bite injuries can require hospitalization, stitches, antibiotics, or even reconstructive surgery in cases of disfigurement.
+Severe dog bite injuries in New Haven can require hospitalization, stitches, antibiotics, or even reconstructive surgery in cases of disfigurement.

 Understanding New Haven, Connecticut Dog Bite Laws

 According to state law, owners are responsible for any damage their dogs cause to either a person or someone’s property, including another person’s pet.
 However, this is only true when the victim was legally on the owner’s property and also, was not teasing, abusing, or tormenting the dog prior to being bitten.
-If it is discovered that the victim taunted the pet or was trespassing, they are not eligible to file a claim.
+If it is discovered that the victim taunted the pet or was trespassing, they are not eligible to file a dog bite injury claim.

 Connecticut enforces the rule of strict liability, which means a dog owner is assumed to be strictly liable for damage, even when there was no way to know their pet could be violent.